 Pool cleaning pros can be a great resource for monthly cleaning and repairs, but a full pool service weekly can be a bit heavy on anyone’s budget.
 Not to worry, there are several things that you can do yourself to help keep your pool in great shape.
 Proper cleaning, water ecology, and regular inspections are just a part of the normal pool routine that every homeowner should adopt.

-It doesn’t matter if you have a smaller above ground pool or a luxury in-ground pool designed by Neave Group if you don’t take proper care of your pool and the system equipment you can be in trouble in a hurry.
+It doesn’t matter if you have a smaller above ground pool, such as an Intex, or a luxury in-ground pool designed by Neave Group if you don’t take proper care of your pool and the system equipment you can be in trouble in a hurry.
 A pool has a delicate balance of chemicals that help to maintain its health.
 If you aren’t checking your levels regularly and aren’t keeping up on things like filter cleaning, you could end up making a mess of your pool.
 To maintain your pool like a pro, follow these five great tips.